Table of Contents[Hide][Show]

 This filter also uses a combination of a high-grade HEPA filter along with a carbon/gas trap/VOC filter.
 Like the Austin Air it is a 100% sealed system and removes even ultra-fine particles smaller than .1 microns.
 This means it removes very close to 100% of particles.

 One advantage this filter has over the Austin Air is a built-in sensor that tests the quality of the air and adjusts the filter to the correct level of filtration.

 I appreciate that the AIR Doctor filter is a tad quieter due to improved fan technology, and they have limited-time deal they’re offering to Wellness Mama readers.

-The short answer is: Yes!
-Though other tactics for combating household toxins (like houseplants, beeswax candles, and reducing pollutants) definitely help, air filters are necessary for a clean indoor air environment.
+The short answer on whether or not we actually need them is yes, although other tactics for combating household toxins (like houseplants, beeswax candles, and reducing pollutants) definitely help, air filters are necessary for a clean indoor air environment.
 Allergy sufferers and children especially will benefit.

 Do you use an air filter or any of these air purifying tips?
 What has been your experience?

 - Introduction to Indoor Air Quality.
 (2018, January 29). https://www.epa.gov/indoor-air-quality-iaq/introduction-indoor-air-quality

 - Associations between indoor environmental factors and parental-reported autistic spectrum disorders in children 6–8 years of age.
 (2009, February 10).